bibait/Speak-Mirror-Privacy-Policy/README.md

-# Privacy Policy for Speak Mirror
+# Privacy Policy for Communication Mirror

-Thank you for using Speak Mirror.
+Thank you for using Communication Mirror.
 Your privacy is important to me.
 This Privacy Policy explains what information I collect, how I use it, and your rights regarding your data.

 1. Information I Do Not Collect

-Speak Mirror is a paid app and does not collect, store, or share any personal data.
+Communication Mirror is a paid app and does not collect, store, or share any personal data.
 I do not track user activity, display ads, or use third-party analytics.

 2. Your Privacy Rights